UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 * The data is now in your Downloads folder on your computer

-* We need to upload the data to our remote cloud-server (RStudio Cloud), select the upload files to server button in the Files tab
+* We need to upload the data to our remote cloud-server (Posit Cloud), select the upload files to server button in the Files tab

 * Put your file into the data folder - if you make a mistake select the tickbox for your file, go to the cogs button and choose the option Move.